ascend4/ascend4/INTEGRATE.md

   An explicit different engine uses its own defaults.
 Selecting a different integrator in a METHOD clears the previous integrator's options; reselecting the same engine preserves them.
+- Steady-solver METHOD options follow the same clear-on-change rule: selecting another solver discards the previous solver's saved options; reselecting the same solver preserves them across METHOD calls and solver-system rebuilds.
+  Switching back does not restore an old option history.
+A failed selection leaves the saved solver configuration unchanged, so a subsequent `SOLVE` can reselect it.
+This does not promise rollback of all live native solver state.

 Keeping separate option histories and restoring them when an engine is reselected remains a possible extension.

+Steady-solver regression coverage: `test/test_solver_option_scope.py` (switching tests use HiGHS when available; no CONOPT installation is required).

 ### Integration Time Units